wormholer/KAP-manual/en/upgrade/upgrade_kapp.en.md

    export KYLIN_HOME=...
    ```

-4. 更新配置文件：Update the configuration files:
+4. Update the configuration files:

    If you have modified any configuration files under `conf/` of the old version, please merge all of them to corresponding configuration files of the new version.